0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough.md

 blog posts.
 However, these walk-throughs focus solely on successfully exploiting the relevant vulnerabilities.
 My intention with this series is to go one (or two) steps further by showing you how to defend against these attack techniques.
-This includes both authoring detections and implementing preventative measures.
+This includes detecting, responding to and preventing the attack technique.
 First things first, let's step through the [vulnerable_lambda scenario](https://github.com/RhinoSecurityLabs/cloudgoat/tree/master/scenarios/vulnerable_lambda) with one minor modification.
 We'll assume the role of an attacker who has (somehow) compromised this access key without any additional context (e.g., the